anandaroop/spatial-benchmarks/README.md

 This will be a testbed for benchmarking basic geospatial queries across a range of data stores.

+## Findings

+- TLDR
+  - 1 second of PostGIS time
+  - ≈
+  - 6-7 seconds of Mongo time

+- Mongo
+  - use a $geoWithin with $geometry to hit the 2dsphere index
+  - bbox queries that use index are ~30x faster

 ## Prerequisites

 ### PostgreSQL